sprint84/CalculatorKeyboard/README.md

 ## License

-RFCalculatorKeyboard is available under the MIT license.
+CalculatorKeyboard is available under the MIT license.
 See the LICENSE file for more info.